 This may be partially true; but it is also true that under this pretext an attempt is made to attack the integrity of our territory.
 Very well; we will let it be understood that determined as Spain is to initiate the reforms which are demanded by the enlightenment of the present century in America, she is equally determined to sacrifice her last man, her last cent, and her last cartridge, sooner than allow her honor to suffer any detriment.
-If fate shall be adverse to us, history will say: "Here lie the Spaniards, who, sooner than stain their honor, preferred to die like brave men."
-At this very time we are giving proofs of our purpose, by sending our soldiers to Cuba and Porto Rico, to prove to the world that our domestic contentions will not prevent us from employing all necessary means to conquer our enemies, and that the nation of Lepanto knows how to fight to-day as well as then.
+If fate shall be adverse to us, history will say: "Here lie the Spaniards, who, sooner than stain their honor, preferred to die like braye men."
+At this very time we are giving proofs of our purpose hy sending our self-instance. very time we are giving proofs of our purpose, by sending our soldiers to Cuba and Porto Rico, to prove to the world that our domestic contentions will not prevent us from employing all necessary means to conquer our enemies, and that the nation of Lepanto knows how to fight to-day as well as then.